paulawo48/Home_improvement_decision_maker/README.md

 It uses a python script to webscrap the desired data from the Zoopla seachpage, using beautiful soup, before reading the data into a CSV table.

-The jupter notebook then uses pandas, numpy and matplotlib to describe and analyse the csv datafile before using a regression model to predict the house prices.
+The jupter notebook then uses pandas, numpy and matplotlib to describe and analyse the csv datafile before using different Machine learning models to find the best predictor of house prices.